Dynamics of inertial pair coupled via frictional interface: Introducing remarks

 In the following, we focus on the Coulomb friction (on contact surfaces) \cite{Coulomb1785}.
-Neither sliding effects of the Prandtl-Tomlinson type (see e.g. \cite{popov12} for an overview) nor Stribeck effects \cite{Stribeck1902} will be taken into account in order to maintain an adequate complexity of modeling and analysis.
-We would also like to notice that several interesting historical aspects of the development of the Coulomb dry friction and Stribeck friction curves can be found in e.g. \cite{zhuravlev2013} and \cite{jacobson2003}, respectively.
-Furthermore, smooth breakaway frictional force transitions (see e.g. \cite{Ruderman2017b}) at the start of motion, which are characteristic of the so-called presliding friction regime (see e.g. \cite{armstrong1994,AlBender2008}), also remain outside of our focus.
-We should emphasize that the Coulomb dry friction becomes secondary for the present analysis if it only acts as a nonlinear damping and sticking element in an active system with feedback control (see the recent developments in \cite{ruderman2021}) unless it appears as a dynamic interface between two moving bodies.
+Neither sliding\footnote{Note that the term `sliding', which is equivalent to `slipping', is associated here with a continuous macro-motion, i.e. without changing the sign of relative velocity.
+These `sliding' regimes or effects should not be confound with \emph{sliding} dynamics in Filippov's sense \cite{filippov1988}.} effects of the Prandtl-Tomlinson type (see e.g. \cite{popov12} for an overview) nor Stribeck effects \cite{Stribeck1902} will be taken into account in order to maintain an adequate complexity of modeling and analysis.
+We also like to notice that several interesting historical aspects of the development of the Coulomb dry friction law and Stribeck friction curves can be found in e.g. \cite{zhuravlev2013} and \cite{jacobson2003}, respectively.
+Furthermore, smooth breakaway frictional force transitions (see e.g. \cite{Ruderman2017b}) at the start of motion, which are characteristic for the so-called presliding friction regime (see e.g. \cite{armstrong1994,AlBender2008}), remain as well outside of our focus.
+We should also emphasize that dry Coulomb friction would become secondary to our analysis if it only acted as a nonlinear damping and sticking element in an active system with feedback control (see the recent developments in \cite{ruderman2021}).
+It gains main attention here once it appears as a dynamic interface between two moving bodies.
 Finally, we focus on the Coulomb-type frictional interactions in their simplest form, i.e. with a constant speed-independent magnitude and the sign opposed to the relative displacement.